 We need your help to ensure that MEEA fully engages and stays on the path to becoming a truly equitable organization.
 Looking for big picture thinkers with passion, humility, and a desire to learn and grow.

 Missouri Green Schools Committee

-Do you have EE experience and are looking to put it to good use?
+Do you have EE experience and are looking to put it to good use in Missouri’s schools?
 Volunteer here!

 Consider volunteering with this committee if you would enjoy connecting MEEA with donors, organizing fundraising events ,or editing and researching grants.

-When you’re ready to connect with fellow EE Advocates, be and join the free eePRO network.
+When you’re ready to connect with fellow EE Advocates, join the free eePRO network.
 Start here to create an account.

 Why is advocacy for EE important?